asadquraishi/CarND-Vehicle-Detection/writeup_template.md

 * Write a software pipeline to identify vehicles in a video from a front-facing camera on a car
 * This will be accomplished by:
   * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+  * Optionally, apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
   * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
   * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
   * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png